 The team is all here safe, in Uganda.
 We were definitely tired.
 It took us 3 flights to get here.
 There were 7 different mission teams on the plane.
 We had two flights surrounded by teams some with their own with matching t-shirts.
 It was unusual to have a flight with so many different teams.
 Each team will deboard the plane and head out to aid different areas in Uganda with one team going as far as Ethiopia.
 As I write this all my teammates are currently sleeping.
 It is about 4:41am in Uganda.
 In a few hours we will head to Bethany Village for the camp.
 Pray for safe travels, God’s will to be done, in the musicians and within us all.

-Upon arrival last night I preached at the City Church in Luzira after traveling for 23 hours.
-What beautiful faces, we laughed together and sang together.
-They were responsive, we were responsive to one another.
+As planned the night of our arrival I preached at the City Church in Luzira after traveling for 23 hours.
+What beautiful faces!
+We laughed together and sang together.
+They were responsive.
+We were responsive to one another.
 Nothing short of a miracle after that many hours in transit.
 At the end of preaching we danced our praises and I can honestly say this joyful celebration strengthens me.
 After praying and greeting new faces it was late.
 Service had ended and all the greetings were complete so we headed back through the streets in the dark to Adonai house.
 I love it here, the geography reminds me of Hawaii.
 The temps are like summer in Eastern Washington.
 Currently it is still dark.
-I am listening to the rain and the roosters writing from the light in the bathroom on the second floor.
+I am listening to the rain and the roosters as I am writing from the light in the bathroom on the second floor.

 Brooke, Maggie and I had our first ever encounter with squat toilets and it is definitely a story to tell.
 I’ll see if I can get Brooke to write about it.